Planned Giving

 Gift of Remainder Interest in Personal Residence.
 A donor can receive income tax and estate tax benefits by making a charitable gift of a personal residence or farm, even though the donor keeps the right to life enjoyment.
 A life estate may be retained for one or more lives, or for a term of years.

-If you have any questions concerning planned giving opportunities please contact Arnie Olsen, executive director of the Montana Natural History Center 406-327-0405, ext.
+If you have any questions concerning planned giving opportunities please contact Thurston Elfstrom, Executive Director of the Montana Natural History Center, at 406.327.0405, ext.
 202.